Tel: +61 7 5459 4891

 Marcus is an educator and futurist.
 His research focus includes culture and history, anticipatory action learning, causal layered analysis, social change, adaptive capacity in sustainability.
 His futures research encompasses education, youth, arts, social theory, post-structuralism, and post-colonialism.

-Co-leader Indigenous Studies Research Theme; Associate Professor, Geography
+Co-leader Indigenous Studies Research Theme; Professor, Geography

-A/Professor Jennifer Carter is a geographer who has published on cultural competence with Indigenous students and within the context of a globalised world.
+Professor Jennifer Carter is a geographer who has published on cultural competence with Indigenous students and within the context of a globalised world.
 She has worked on how understandings of the university as a 'place' impacts Indigenous students and how to make it a place of belonging.
 As a geographer she has worked on how the university as a place affects Indigenous students and she has published in decolonising geography.